papandrk/scify-monitor/README.md

 10. In your browser, go to the address "localhost:8000"

 The web app should be up and running now - you can use username "Antigoni" & password "password" to log in.

+## Thoughts on improvements

+Some possible improvements-to-be-made, off the top of my head:

+- adding sorting functionality to the records list: sort by creation-date, application, alphabetically, descending/ascending etc.
+- add selectable pagination length - in the current form every page returns a fixed maximum of 10 records
+- adding record management - essentially CRUD functionality for the records so that they can be created/edited/deleted etc.
+- adding user account recovery in the event of a forgotten/lost password
+- adding integration with the actual source database that the data comes from - currently the records have been imported from a export of the database, so the data will get unavoidably get "stale"